Welcome to the Elder Family Financial Exploitation Project

 Learning about family experiences when elderly people are victims of financial exploitation by someone in their own family.

 "The voices and perspectives of family members (other than the direct victim and the perpetrator) are needed to understand the experience, costs, and impact of family financial exploitation.
-We are now recruiting study participants.
-Are you eligible to participate?
-Our goal is to help other family members and professionals learn how to prevent and respond to elder family financial exploitation in the future?"
+Our goal is to help other family members and professionals learn how to prevent and respond to elder family financial exploitation in the future."

 • Marlene S. Stum, Ph.D., Lead Researcher, Professor, Family Economics and Gerontology